Analyzing $t\bar{t}Z$-couplings at the future $e^-p$ collider: Abstract

 \section{Abstract}

 The proposed Large Hadron electron Collider (LHeC), with a center-of-mass energy of $\sqrt{s} \approx 1.3$~TeV, provides a clean and sensitive environment to probe the top quark's neutral current interactions with the $Z$ boson via $e^- p \to e^- t \bar{t}$.
 We investigate the precision with which the Standard Model (SM) $t\bar{t}Z$ couplings $-$ the vector and axial-vector components ($\Delta C_{1V},\, \Delta C_{1A}$) can be measured, along with possible new physics effects parametrized by higher-dimensional operators inducing weak electric and magnetic dipole-like interactions ($C_{2V},\, C_{2A}$).
 Focusing on the semileptonic decay channel, where either the top quark decays leptonically to a positively charged lepton ($\ell^+ = e^+, \mu^+$) and the anti-top hadronically, or vice versa, we utilize the azimuthal angle difference $\Delta \phi_{e^- \ell^\pm}$ between the scattered electron and the charged lepton $\ell^\pm$ as the key observable to derive projected constraints.
-Using a one-parameter multi-bin $\chi^{2}$ analysis of the differential $\Delta \phi_{e^- \ell^\pm}$ distribution, constraints on $\Delta C_{1V}$ and $\Delta C_{1A}$ improve from $\mathcal{O}(10^{-1})$ at $50~\mathrm{fb}^{-1}$ to $\mathcal{O}(10^{-2})$ at $1000~\mathrm{fb}^{-1}$, corresponding to $\sim 47\%$ and $6\%$ precision relative to their SM values, respectively.
+Using a one-parameter multi-bin $\chi^{2}$ analysis of the differential $\Delta \phi_{e^- \ell^\pm}$ distribution, the constraints on $\Delta C_{1A}$ improve from $\mathcal{O}(10^{-1})$ at $50~\mathrm{fb}^{-1}$ to $\mathcal{O}(10^{-2})$ at $1000~\mathrm{fb}^{-1}$, while the improvement for $\Delta C_{1V}$ remains within the same order of magnitude, $\mathcal{O}(10^{-1})$.
+These results correspond to average relative precisions of approximately 8\% and 68\%, respectively, with respect to their SM values.
 The anomalous tensor couplings $C_{2V}$ and $C_{2A}$ are constrained at the $\mathcal{O}(10^{-1})$ level even at low luminosity and improve moderately with increasing luminosity.
 While the two-parameter analysis broadens the allowed regions due to parameter correlations, it maintains competitive sensitivity, particularly for the SM-like couplings.
-Throughout, we assume a systematic uncertainty of $\delta_s = 5\%$ in all analyses.
+Throughout, we assume a systematic uncertainty of $\delta_s = 5\%$ in all analyses, and all results are quoted at the 95\% confidence level.
 These results demonstrate the LHeC’s potential to provide complementary and competitive sensitivity to top–$Z$ couplings compared to current and future hadron and lepton collider capabilities.